reallyreadit/blog/_posts/2021-06-08-how-readup-pays-writers-when-you-read-their-articles.markdown

 ![My Impact](/assets/2021/06/my-impact.png)

 In order to receive their payouts, writers must first be verified and have an account balance of at least $10 USD.
 Verification is a manual, human-to-human process that ensures we're sending the money to the right person.
-The first round of payouts will be processed manually as well, completed using the writer's choice of PayPal or Venmo.
-Future payouts will be processed automatically for verified accounts via direct deposit.
+Once a writer has been verified, they can link their bank account to their Readup account via our integration with Stripe.
+Payouts will then be sent automatically every month as long as the current balance is at least $10 USD.
 All writers have to do is sit back and collect their earnings from every article that they've ever written anywhere on the Web.

 ## The Bigger Picture